 Telephone and Video Interviews

-The use of technology to improve interviewing is an ever-growing area, not least right now when much of the world must be ‘socially distant’ from each other.
+The use of technology to improve interviewing is an ever-growing area, especially in the last few years.

 At the more techy end of the spectrum, Tengai is a recruiter AI designed to eliminate bias in interviewing; Mya Systems, a San Francisco-based HR tech company developed a recruiter robot to increase recruiting efficiency as early as 2016.
 At the other end of the scale, some employers will simply make use of a good old-fashioned telephone interview.

 Long-distance interviews have been used in the early stages of the recruitment process for some time, and The Institute of Student Employers found around 50% of its members had used video interviewing.
 At the time of writing (May 2020) this will obviously be more like 100%, and it’s likely that once they’ve discovered the benefits, some employers may not go back.